 - What should be in your simulation protocol (numeric solutions)?
 Read this. (though written for Matlab, it is valid for Python as well)

 Exploit the forum at TeachCenter to exchange further information with us and your colleagues.
-Important: The news group ``signalverarbeitung’’ is not maintained anymore by the study and lecturers, only the forum at TeachCenter is maintained.
-However, you still can use the news group for exchange information.
+Important: The news group ``signalverarbeitung’’ is not maintained anymore by the tutors and lecturers, only the forum at TeachCenter is maintained.
+However, you still can use the news group to exchange information.

 Time and place of the Q&A sessions (NOT for discussion of the grading!) will be announced in the forum!

 For each assignment you can earn up to 100 points.
 You get at least 0 points for each assignment.

 The page and chapter numbers in the problem descriptions refer to the 3rd international edition of Oppenheim & Schafer, “Discrete-Time Signal Processing”.

 - A.V.
 Oppenheim, R.W.
 Schafer, J.R.
 Buck: Discrete-Time Signal Processing.
 Prentice-Hall, 1999 (2nd ed.).
 Strongly recommended!
 The course is based on this book (including the notation).
 You can buy the english version of the book here or lend it from the library.

 - Richard G. Lyons: Understanding Digital Signal Processing.
 Prentice-Hall, 2011 (3rd ed.).
 A quite pracitcal and intuitive introduction to DSP.
 There is an online version available on the TU Graz library’s homepage.